10 Best Audience Data Providers of 2026

 What is the difference between first-party and third-party audience data?

 First-party data is information you collect directly from your customers through website forms, purchases, and interactions with your brand.
 Third-party data comes from external providers who aggregate information from multiple sources and sell it to companies for targeting and enrichment.
+Second-party data sits between the two, it's partner data shared directly with known provenance, like Bombora's publisher co-op where B2B publishers contribute intent signals in exchange for aggregate insights.

 How do B2B audience data providers collect contact information?

 Providers use multiple collection methods including surveys, partnerships with publishers and websites, public records scraping, tracking technologies, and data licensing agreements with other companies.
-B2B providers also employ research teams that verify contact information through direct outreach and phone validation.
+B2B providers also employ research teams that verify contact information through direct calling and phone validation.

 Use audience data for both.
-Cold outreach works when you combine accurate contact information with intent signals showing active research behavior.
+Cold prospecting works when you combine accurate contact information with intent signals showing active research behavior.
 Warm leads benefit from enrichment that fills missing fields and provides context about company size, technology usage, and buying committee structure.

 How often does B2B contact data need to be refreshed?

 Refresh contact data at least quarterly because people change jobs, companies restructure, and phone numbers turn over constantly.
 Providers that update records monthly or weekly give you better connection rates and fewer bounced emails than platforms that refresh annually.
+See the data decay guide for a breakdown of how quickly different data types degrade.

 Can you integrate audience data directly into your CRM?